Prepayment meters: your rights and how they work

 How to stop your supplier moving you to a prepayment meter

-The energy regulator, Ofgem, has certain rules in place which suppliers have to follow when it comes to moving a household onto a prepayment meter.
+The energy regulator, Ofgem, has certain rules that suppliers have to follow when it comes to moving a household onto a prepayment meter.

 Should any of these be the case, it’s important to make this point forcibly to the supplier.